Spain's famous Bull Run festival back after 2-year hiatus

 Californian couple Sheyla and John Dowd, who work in Silicon Valley, were among those thrilled that the party is back so they could partake in it for the first time.
 Sheyla Dowd said she would watch while John tested his legs against the bulls and the other frantic sprinters.

-“Now that it’s post-COVID, it’s exciting to be around lots of people and be part of the celebration,” she said.
+“It’s been a longtime bucket-list wish to come.
+We were prepared to come before COVID, and we’ve been waiting and waiting and waiting and we are very excited to be here today,” she said.
 “I am going to be cheering him from the top saying ‘go, run faster’.”

 John Dowd added: “We have been looking forward to it.
 And oh yeah, where is the hospital again?”